-1. One vote per house in construction is allowed and each household shall cast one vote.

-The head-of-household or co-applicant may cast the vote.

-- 2. A quorum consists of at least one vote per household at meetings in which half or more of the households are represented.
+- B. Each member agrees that no member of the group may hire or pay anyone to do their work for them. - C. Hours shall be recorded by the timekeeper after approval of the Construction Supervisor.
+Any conflict over number of hours worked will be resolved by the Construction Supervisor and/or Group Coordinator. - - 1.
+One vote per house in construction is allowed and each household shall cast one vote.
+The head-of-household or co-applicant may cast the vote. - 2.
+A quorum consists of at least one vote per household at meetings in which half or more of the households are represented.
 When a quorum is present, the majority vote shall carry all motions, except as stated differently in the Agreement. - 3.
-Each household has the responsibility of having at least one voting member of the household attending each group meeting, and any member household that misses more than two meetings may be subject to disciplinary action by the group, up to and including termination of the households voting rights. - 4.
-The meeting location shall be assumed to be the job building site and all relevant conditions of this agreement shall apply at these meetings. - E. No one will be allowed on the building site while under the influence of alcohol or illegal and non-appropriate drugs, such as marijuana or opioids, nor will the drinking of alcoholic beverages or the use of illegal drugs at the job site be tolerated.
-Any incident involving alcohol or illegal drugs on the job is cause for automatic expulsion of the participant by the Program Director and termination of this agreement. - F. Each member agrees that they will be responsible for all materials, supplies, and other items purchased for their house regardless of the location of such materials, supplies or other items.
-Any theft, loss, breakage or damage is the responsibility of the member and replacement or repair will be made out of their loan funds. - G. The group members and families shall pay for all materials and contracted work purchased for benefit of their homes, including extra materials or overruns.
+Each household has the responsibility of having at least one voting member of the household attending each group meeting, and any member household that misses more than two meetings may be subject to disciplinary action by the group, up to and including termination of the households' voting rights. - 4.
+The meeting location shall be assumed to be the job building site and all relevant conditions of this agreement shall apply at these meetings. - E. No one will be allowed on the building site while under the influence of alcohol or illegal drugs, nor will the drinking of alcoholic beverages or the use of illegal drugs at the job site be tolerated.
+Any incident involving alcohol or illegal drugs on the job is cause for automatic expulsion of the participant by the Program Director and termination of this agreement. - F. Each member agrees that they will be responsible for all materials, supplies, and other items purchased for their house regardless of the location of such materials, supplies

+- or other items.
+Any theft, loss, breakage, or damage is the responsibility of the member and replacement, or repair will be covered by insurance or an out of pocket expense.. - G. The group members and families shall pay for all materials and contracted work purchased for benefit of their homes, including extra materials or overruns.
 The Construction Supervisor will allocate all materials, equipment, purchases, and contracted work between the households and this allocation shall be binding on each household.